jrobalino/udacity-vr/docs/index.md

 Cooper spends most of his time solving paranormal murder mysteries.
 He has little to no VR experience but is enthusiastic about trying new things, so long as he doesn't end up in another dimension.
 Some of his indulgences include good cherry pie, cups of black coffee, and speaking into a tape recorder to a woman named Diane.

 #### Sketches
 The following sketch represents the initial environment I envisioned for the game.
+From the start, I knew I wanted the dungeon to be surrounded by menacing mountains, to be snowed in and feel abandoned, and to have a skylight to highlight the orbs.

 ![Dungeon Sketch](https://jrobalino.github.io/udacity-vr/img/dungeon-sketch.jpg)

  The following sketches represent early ideas for the Start and Restart UI elements of the game.
+In the end, I chose the wooden sign posts because felt like they were part of the environment as opposed to a separate game menu, which user testing confirmed.

 ![UI Sketch](https://jrobalino.github.io/udacity-vr/img/ui-sketch.jpg)